MPM-cvr/GSoC-ML4SCI-Miguel-Pamanes/Task2/Readme.md

 Graph Neural Networks (GNNs) are neural networks designed to work with data that have a graph structure.
 A graph represents the relationships, which are called "edges", between a collection of entities, which are called "nodes".

 <img width="875" height="659" alt="image" src="https://github.com/user-attachments/assets/01efbcca-3fd0-44b0-9d7b-79a2c83498f1" />
-(Source: Anay Dongre, “A Comprehensive Introduction to Graph Neural Networks,” Towards AI, 2023)
+(Source: Anay Dongre, “A Comprehensive Introduction to Graph Neural Networks,” Towards AI, 2023) <br>